wix-incubator/wix-code-docs/wix-events-v2/wix-events-v2/TicketDefinitions/guides/ticket definitions sort.md

 }
 ```

-The following table shows property support for filters and sorting
-for the `Ticket Definition` object:
+The following table shows property support for sorting for the `Ticket Definition` object:

 | Field           | Sortable | Facetable |